BioLockJ-Dev-Team/sheepdog_testing_suite/README.md

 `BLJ_PROJ` - The local destination for pipelines to be stored in.
 <br>These are set by running the BioLockJ `install` script.
 You can override the defaults by setting the varibles in your profile _after_ the line that calls the blj_config script.

+## Automated testing

+The MockMain project is a java program that takes a list of tests as input, runs BioLockJ for each test, and reports the output.
+See MockMain [the MockMain Users Guide](https://github.com/IvoryC/sheepdog_testing_suite/blob/master/MockMain/README.md#mockmain-user-guide) for more details on using the program.
+In very very short: most folders of tests have a testList.txt table and a `runThisTestSet.sh` script.
+Calling the script will run all the tests listed in the test list, and create a new table ( testList_results.txt ) giving the results of each test.

+When you make changes to BioLockJ (weather fixing a bug, refactoring the framwork or adding new features), you should run a testList.
+Pick a comprehensive testList that runs full pipelines, or make a custom one to include more extensive testing of the componenents that might affected by your work.
+Run the testList before you start working using the current master version of BioLockJ.
+Run it periodically as you work.
+Most importantly, run after you have finalized your changes, but before you submit the pull request to merge your work into the master branch.

+If you create a new feature, make tests that prove your feature is working and add them to this repository so any future changes that break your feature are discovered quickly.

 ## Using Eclipse

 Some folders come with eclipse launch files as a convenience.
 For these files to work, you will need to have "BioLockJ" open as a project in Eclipse and you will need to set the [variables](https://github.com/IvoryC/sheepdog_testing_suite/blob/master/README.md#variables) in Eclipse.  <br>